Manuscript preparation guidelines

 Introduction

-• Clearly state the research hypothesis or question, objective of study
+- Clearly state the research hypothesis or question, the objective of the study

 Materials and Methods

-• Describe the experimental designplant materialsstudy locationdata collection procedures, analytical procedure
+- Describe the experimental design, plant materials, study location, data collection procedures, and analytical procedure

-• Statistical methods/procedure must be dealt in detail including software and models, if any.
+- Statistical methods/procedure must be dealt with in detail, including software and models, if any.

-• Submit math equations as editable text, not as images and place next to the relevant text.
-Use formula function of MS word.
+- Submit math equations as editable text, not as images and place them next to the relevant text.
+Use the formula function of MS Word.

 Results and Discussion

-• Present significant findings using tablesfigures, or graphs where necessary.
-However, care should be taken that tables and illustrations should be up to 20% of the text only.
+- Present significant findings using tables, figures, or graphs where necessary.
+However, tables and illustrations should be limited to 20% of the text.

-• The Results and Discussion should be combined to a single section to ensure clarity and avoid repetition.
+- The Results and Discussion should be combined into a single section to ensure clarity and avoid repetition.

-• Cite the adequate number of the latest references.
-Old references should be avoided except standard ones and inevitable.
+- Cite an adequate number of the latest references.
+Old references should be avoided except for standard ones, and are inevitable.

 Tables

-• Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures (or tables) that have previously been published elsewhere.
-In order for all figures to be open access, authors must have permission from the rights holder if they wish to include images that have been published elsewhere in non-open access journals.
-Permission should be indicated in the figure legend, and the original source included in the reference list.
+- Please note that it is the responsibility of the author(s) to obtain permission from the copyright holder to reproduce figures (or tables) that have previously been published elsewhere.
+In order for all figures to be open access, authors must have permission from the rights holder if they wish to include images that have been published elsewhere in non-open-access journals.
+Permission should be indicated in the figure legend, and the original source should be included in the reference list.

 Conclusions

-• Provide a concise summary of the findings, their implications and brief future thrust.
+- Provide a concise summary of the findings, their implications and a brief future thrust.

 Acknowledgements